By R Carter

 Today a reference popped advocating a frontal lobotomy as a treatment for intractable chronic pain.
 The idea of this as a treatment literally gave me sphincter spasms to the point where I thought I might s–t myself.

 Current trends in forced tapering or sudden termination of pain medication for patients who have been on it for years in my opinion is not that different.
 When the primary goal of such treatment is to prevent addiction, aren’t such methods as draconian as a frontal lobotomy?
+The same people who advocate for these extremes are also advocating for separate drinking fountains, bathrooms and seating areas for blacks and whites.
+It’s a resurgence in conservative white privilege we haven’t seen in more than forty years and that should frighten everyone.

 A comparable example would be tapering or terminating the use of insulin in a diabetic, forcing them to use diet alone to manage their blood sugar.
 How about denying someone medication for high blood pressure, forcing them to use diet and exercise because we believe that is better for them.
 Or denying a long time smoker with COPD an inhaler because they made a socially unacceptable choice to use tobacco products?